rizwanakhtar7/project-4-server/README.md

 - GitHub
 - Google Fonts
 - Animate.css library
+- Cloudinary
+- PostgreSQL
+- Django
+- Python
+- Heroku and Netlify
+- Excalidraw

 ## Overview:

-This was my final project at General Assembly, given 10 days to build a full stack website using Django, PostgreSQL and React.
-As a pair we decided to go for a E-Learn application aimed at anyone who wants to learn in subject areas Computing, English, Science and Maths.
+This was my final project at General Assembly, given 7 days to build a full stack website using Django, PostgreSQL and React.
+As a pair, we decided to go for a E-Learn application aimed at anyone who wants to learn in subject areas Computing, English, Science and Maths.
 The website allows a user to register as an Instructor or Learner.
-The Instructor can post courses, lessons, assessments
+The Instructor can post courses, lessons, assessments whilst a learner can take tests and view lessons to indicate how strong they are in a lesson.

 ![Deployed App](image/deployed-app.png)